JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 So the `@nospecialize` annotation, designed to reduce the number of cases when `_show_default` needs to be recompiled, causes the methods *it* uses to become triggers for invalidation.
 So here we see that a technique that very successfully reduces latencies also has a side effect of increasing the number of invalidations.
 Fortunately, these cases of partial specialization also seem to count as ambiguities, and so if ambiguous matches are eliminated it should also solve partial specialization.
+In the statistics below, we'll lump partial specialization in with ambiguity.

 ## Some summary statistics